 - 126.96.36.199.
-Before charges are brought against a student, the Office of Student Conduct, the Respondent, and a Complainant (if applicable) may agree to an Agreed Resolution consistent with Section 9.4.
+Before charges are brought against a student, the Office of Student Rights and Responsibilities, the Respondent, and a Complainant (if applicable) may agree to an Agreed Resolution consistent with Section 9.4.

 - 9.2.3 If, after investigating the complaint or allegation of student misconduct, the Student Code Administrator does not find that there are reasonable grounds to conclude that the student violated the Student Code, then the complaint or allegation will be dismissed.
 In the event the complaint or allegation is dismissed, the Student Code Administrator shall indicate the reason for the dismissal and notify the Respondent and Complainant, when applicable, in writing.

 - 9.3.1 If there are reasonable grounds to conclude that a violation of the Student Code has occurred, then the Student Code Administrator shall prepare a formal written charge of alleged prohibited conduct (the “Charge”).

 - 9.3.2 The Charge shall be provided to any student suspected of prohibited conduct as soon as possible after the investigation is concluded.

 - 9.3.3 The Charge shall be addressed to the student who allegedly violated the Student Code (the “Respondent”) and shall include a brief outline of the facts upon which the Charge is based and potential sanctions which may result if the Respondent is found responsible.
 When applicable, a copy of the Charge Notice will be provided to the Complainant.